bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 [Node Package Manager](https://www.npmjs.com/) is a package manager for NodeJS, created in 2009 as an open-source project to give JavaScript devs an easy way to share code modules.
 The npm Registry consists of more than a million packages—making it the largest software registry in the world.

-With a quick search you’ll find everything from front-end web apps to robots and routers.
-There is hardly a working web developer out there that wouldn’t have used npm at some point.
-And, now that it’s moved to GitHub, npm’s already vibrant community is only going to grow.
+With a quick search you'll find everything from front-end web apps to robots and routers.
+There is hardly a working web developer out there that wouldn't have used npm at some point.
+And, now that it's moved to GitHub, npm's already vibrant community is only going to grow.

 ### 22. DPKG - Package Manager for Debian

 Debian is a stable and secure Linux-based operating system extremely popular with web devs.
 [Dpkg](https://man7.org/linux/man-pages/man1/dpkg.1.html) is a tool built specifically to manage Debian packages.
 While dpkg does have a more user-friendly front-end alternative called [aptitude](https://wiki.debian.org/Aptitude), dpkg itself runs entirely via the command line.

-In terms of functionality, it’s definitely a more low-level solution.
-But if you’re trying to handle the installation and removal of Debian software, it’s the place to start.
+In terms of functionality, it's definitely a more low-level solution.
+But if you're trying to handle the installation and removal of Debian software, it's the place to start.
 For a more advanced tool try [Pacman](https://wiki.archlinux.org/title/pacman) or [APT](https://wiki.debian.org/Apt) (literally, Advanced Package Tool).
 Both fetch packages from remote locations and deal with more complex functions.

 ## Git Clients

 In Britain, 'Git' is slang for someone you think is a bit stupid.
 But in the world of web development, Git is the name for the software used to track changes in file sets.
-Most of the time it’s used to help devs collaborate during software development.
+Most of the time it's used to help devs collaborate during software development.

 A Git \*client \*is the software you use to work with Git repositories, which can be either remote or locally stored.
 These allow you to make changes to your Git project (e.g. pushing changes and staging).
 There are a bunch of different Git clients available across various operating systems.

-**💡Pro Tip:** Git is a command line interface and Git clients aren’t strictly necessary.
-It’s kind of like using a translator versus learning a language natively.
-GUIs don’t have all the same functionality that a command line client offers, which is why many web devs go that route instead.
+**💡Pro Tip:** Git is a command line interface and Git clients aren't strictly necessary.
+It's kind of like using a translator versus learning a language natively.
+GUIs don't have all the same functionality that a command line client offers, which is why many web devs go that route instead.

 ### **23. Github Desktop**

 Built by GitHub, the authority when it comes to all things Git, [Github Desktop](https://desktop.github.com/) is a tool that allows you to interact with GitHub from your desktop.
-It’s all about giving you a beautiful interface to cut down on distraction and let you focus on what matters.
+It's all about giving you a beautiful interface to cut down on distraction and let you focus on what matters.

-Whether you’re a seasoned veteran or a Git newbie, GitHub Desktop has you covered.
+Whether you're a seasoned veteran or a Git newbie, GitHub Desktop has you covered.
 Quickly add commits with collaborators, see all open pull requests from your repositories, and easily see before and after shots of your work in progress with expanded image diff support.

-On top of that there’s a heap of automated testing tools to play with.
+On top of that there's a heap of automated testing tools to play with.
 Open-source and available on MacOS and Windows, GitHub is pretty much the default option.

 ### 24. GitKraken

 [GitKraken](https://www.gitkraken.com/) bills itself as the “easiest, safest and most powerful” way to use Git.
 They understand that Git can be difficult to learn, which is why they offer exhaustive docs, as well as integrations with GitHub, GitLab and Azure DevOps to make adding remotes easy.

 The UI is equal parts gorgeous and intuitive.
 One particularly helpful feature is the ability to map complicated commands to a single button or click of the keyboard.
-If you’re working with a team, the visual commit graph also assists you to quickly view who made code changes and when.
+If you're working with a team, the visual commit graph also assists you to quickly view who made code changes and when.

 Other notable features include syntax highlighting, a nifty built-in code editor, interactive rebase and light and dark mode for those late-night coding sessions.